GasinAn/bitround/README.md

 python -m build -n
 ```

-Then the package can be installed by using pip:
+Then the package can be installed by using [pip](https://pip.pypa.io/en/stable/):

 ```
 pip install dist/*.whl
 ```

-Now LEAVE the `bitwiseround` directory to use Bitwiseround.
+Now LEAVE the `bitwiseround` directory to use the package.

 ## Example